(This review was originally published on September 25, 2015.)

 It’s the classic lesbian sex scene, in that you’re never entirely sure what you’re looking at, but it all seems soft and pleasant.
 The next morning, the jilted Sinead informs on Graham and Megan, and Megan is kicked out of True Directions.

 She goes to stay with Gary and Lloyd, the helpful homos who took them to the Cocksucker.
-Maybe my favorite part of the whole film is when Megan glumly accepts her sexuality and asks where lesbians live and what they do (Asheville and Netflix, Megan.
-You’re welcome.)
-But seriously, I relate to that question, and the panic of realizing you’re gay a little later than everyone else, so much.
+Maybe my favorite part of the whole film is when Megan glumly accepts her sexuality and asks where lesbians live and what they do, so that she might join them in exile.
+But I relate to that question, and the panic of realizing you’re gay a little later than everyone else, and just not having the first idea of what that means, so much.

-Of course, nowadays we have a lot of resources telling people just emerging from the closet that everything is going to be okay, that this can only define your life to the degree that you want it to.
+Of course, nowadays we have a lot of resources telling people just emerging from the closet that everything is going to be okay and that you can choose the degree to which you want queerness to define your life.
 But in 1999, this film was one of precious few encouraging voices that promised you a future and a community.
-(And if you want some fascinating info about its battle with censorship, I highly recommend watching This Film Is Not Yet Rated.)
+It fought so hard to be made and released, and through all that, somehow managed to be true to itself.
+(And if you want some fascinating info about its battle with MPAA censorship, and how the ratings system has suppressed and neutered queer film for decades, I highly recommend watching This Film Is Not Yet Rated.)

-Finally, Megan goes back to True Directions to rescue her true love—again with the cheerleading, but I guess But I’m A Flautist just doesn’t have the same ring to it.
-And at the end, they drive off into the sunset; and this at a time when a lot of other lesbian films ended with characters jumping off roofs.
+Finally, Megan goes back to True Directions to rescue her true love—which she does through the art of cheerleading, since I guess But I’m A Flautist just doesn’t have the same ring to it.
+At the end, they drive off into the sunset; and this at a time when other lesbian films ended with characters jumping off roofs.

 We had to wait a long time before the promises But I’m A Cheerleader made came true.
 We lost Natasha Lyonne to drug addiction for many years.
 We went through a rash of gay teen suicides.
 But lo, it did indeed get better.
 I believe this movie didn’t just predict the future, it helped bring it to pass.